MICLab-Unicamp/LobePrior/README.md

 		<br>LobePrior (Dice score = 0.953), nnUnet (Dice score = 0.943) and Lungmask (Dice score = 0.945)<br>
 	</figure>
    </center>

-* Segmentation of the lung lobes using the LobePrior, LungMask and nnUnet methods, respectively, on the coronacases_010 CT image (image without annotation):

 <center>
 	<figure>